The Adventures of Buckaroo Banzai Across the 8th Dimension: Principal photography

 The Banzai Institute exteriors were shot in Rustic Canyon, Los Angeles, with the interiors filmed in an Art Deco house designed in 1931 by MGM art director Cedric Gibbons for his wife, Dolores del Río.
 Deserted rooms at Brentwood's V.A. hospital were used for Dr. Lizardo's room at the Trenton Home for the Criminally Insane.
 Lizardo's 1938 laboratory was filmed at a deserted industrial site, Alpha Tubing.
 The set decorators rented a collection of 1930s electrical props originally used in the original Boris Karloff Frankenstein films.
 The interiors of Yoyodyne Propulsion Systems were shot in the abandoned Firestone tire factory.
 Wilmington's Department of Water and Power provided the location for Dr. Lizardo's shock tower and served as the Yoyodyne exterior, while the Armco Steel Plant in Torrance housed the Lectroid launch hangar.
 Weller remembers that during the scene where his character is tortured by Dr. Lizardo, "I was laughing at the banter between [Christopher] Lloyd and [John] Lithgow ...
 I never laughed so hard in my life!
 They had to stop takes over and over on that segment."
 Finally, 12 weeks of filming were done on the backlot and soundstages at MGM.

 Begelman continually interfered with production through the initial stages of shooting, demanding changes and sending notes.
+The director later described him as "our enemy for the entire movie."
 By the end of filming, these demands had disappeared.
 The crew became convinced that Begelman had "checked out", and to test their theory, added a now-famous scene in which the presence of a watermelon becomes a topic for a short discussion.
 When the scene was allowed into the movie without comment, they concluded that management was indeed ignoring them, and they had free rein to put in whatever they wanted.

-Begelman eventually made one more major change after seeing that the movie ended with a kiss and demanding something more.
-By this time the budget was almost completely spent and postproduction nearly complete.
+Begelman eventually made one more major change after seeing that the movie ended with a kiss and demanded something more.
+By this time, the budget was almost completely spent and postproduction nearly complete.
 Richter decided to have the end credits appear over a new scene that was shot in the style of a music video, hiring a choreographer to arrange the action over new music by Michael Boddicker.
 The song was not ready in time, so the crew filmed it while playing Billy Joel's Uptown Girl.
 Richter described the scene as having "kind of emerged from the end of the postproduction."
 The scene was shot with the actors walking in the LA River bed in front of the Sepulveda Dam.
 The scene, called "gleefully bizarre", opens with the only remaining reference to the Hanoi Xan storyline when it mentions a (never produced) sequel called "Buckaroo Banzai against the World Crime League."